mrtoy-me/esphome-tas5805m/components/tas5805m/README.md

     then:
       media_player.speaker.play_on_device_media_file: startup_sync_sound
 ```
-The **audio_dac:** has an optional configuration variable called **refresh_eq:**<BR>
+The **audio_dac:** has an optional configuration variable called **refresh_eq:**
-The default configuration of **refresh_eq: BY_GAIN** matches the above use case and<BR>
+The default configuration of **refresh_eq: BY_GAIN** matches the above use case and
-therefore is not required(can be omitted) from the **audio_dac:** YAML configuration.<BR>
+therefore is not required(can be omitted) from the **audio_dac:** YAML configuration.

 ## Use Case where Speaker Mediaplayer is not used (eg using a SnapCast client component)
-Another use case, is use of Snapcast client component instead of Speaker Mediaplayer component to produce the required audio.<BR>
+Another use case, is use of Snapcast client component instead of Speaker Mediaplayer component
-In this use case, the following "workaround" is necessary to play audio through the Louder's TAS58065M before<BR>
+to produce the required audio.
+In this use case, the following "workaround" is necessary
-the component writes the Mixer and EQ Gain settings to the TAS5805M.
-This workaround requires the user<BR>
+to play audio through the Louder's TAS58065M before the component writes the Mixer and
+EQ Gain settings to the TAS5805M.
+This workaround requires the user to start playing audio
-to start playing audio then turn on the Enable EQ Switch.
-The following changed configuration is required:<BR>
+then turn on the Enable EQ Switch.
+The following changed configuration is required:

-1) Configure **audio_dac:** with optional configuration variable and value **refresh_eq:  BY_GAIN**
+1) Configure **audio_dac:** with optional configuration variable and value **refresh_eq: BY_SWITCH**
 2) Configure **switch: - platform: tas5805m** with **enable_eq:** as follows:
 ```
 switch: